ge90toga/letschat/README.md

 This is an ionic project uses Firebase as real-time data service with facebook login allowing users to enjoy one to one chat for personal tech learning and fun.

+## Demo
+a short and not comprehensive demo of this app is available on https://youtu.be/GMK_SmUvBuc

 ## Specification